mwanjajoel/autotelegram/README.md

 📌 Step 3: Add the `TOKEN` received from the [BotFather](https://telegram.me/BotFather)

 Telegram also provides us a url to our bot so that we can receive and send updates to it.
-The url is in the form of `https://api.telegram.org/bot<TOKEN>/`.
-TOKEN is the token string we've received from BotFather about the address of our bot.
+The url is in the form of `https://api.telegram.org/bot<TOKEN>/`. <br /> TOKEN is the token string we've received from BotFather about the address of our bot.
 There is no space between bot and the Token.
 You don't have to worry about this as Autotelegram manages the URL for you.
 All you need to do is provide the token to the `Context`.

 ```python
 TOKEN = "insert your bot token"